 Today's professional life is very dynamic and to move along with it we need a proper career planning.
-When you start your career as a software developer, you really do not know how exactly you will perform in the industry, though you have confidence that whatever you do that will be done in the best way.
-So take some time to investigate yourself, what are your major strengths and weaknesses and based on your at least 3-4 years of experience you can come up with different options:
+When you start your career as a software developer, you really do not know how exactly you will perform in the industry, though you have confidence that whatever you do, will be done in the best way.
+So take some time to investigate yourself, what are your major strengths and weaknesses and based on at least 3-4 years of experience you can come up with different options:

 Do you want to continue as software developer forever, which could be a very good option and there are many people, who love coding forever.

 If you are very good in designing software components and your past designs have been appreciated a lot, then you can think to go in technical side and become software architect.

 If you are very good in managing things, have good command over people and have great convincing abilities, then you can think of going towards management role, which will start with leading a small team.